raspberrypilearning/catch-the-bus/en/step_3.md

 --- task ---

 **Test:** Test your code again.
-This time instead of clicking on the blocks use the green flag to start your project and reset the timer.
+This time instead of clicking on the blocks use the green flag to start your project.

 --- /task ---